Required input file parameters#

 Warning

-It is worth noting that all the input files require to run a gospl simulation must be defined as numpy zip array (.npz).
+It is worth noting that all the input files require to run a goSPL simulation must be defined as numpy zip array (.npz).
 This allows to directly and efficiently load the dataset during initialisation.
 This is specially efficient when running large models.

 Declaration example: